sehlen-bsi/botan-docs/docs/cryptodoc/src/05_08b_mldsa-composite.rst

 Implementation in Botan
 -----------------------

 :ref:`pubkey/mldsa_composite/files` lists the header files that are part of Botan's public API and the implementation source code files.
+The cryptographic implementation of the component algorithms in all cases reuses the existing implementations in Botan.

 .. _pubkey/mldsa_composite/files: